Going, Going, Gone (Grey's Anatomy): Plot

+The episode opens with a voice-over narration from Meredith Grey (Ellen Pompeo) on how death impacts the living and the lasting memories we leave behind.

-In the season eight finale, Dr. Meredith Grey (Ellen Pompeo), Dr. Derek Shepherd (Patrick Dempsey), Dr. Cristina Yang (Sandra Oh), Dr. Lexie Grey (Chyler Leigh), Dr. Mark Sloan (Eric Dane), and Dr. Arizona Robbins (Jessica Capshaw) are caught in an aviation accident, leaving Lexie Grey dead, and the rest of the doctors stranded.
+In the Season 8 finale, Meredith Grey (Ellen Pompeo), Derek Shepherd (Patrick Dempsey), Cristina Yang (Sandra Oh), Lexie Grey (Chyler Leigh), Mark Sloan (Eric Dane), and Arizona Robbins (Jessica Capshaw) are caught in an aviation accident, leaving Lexie Grey dead, and the rest of the doctors stranded.
 "Going, Going, Gone" picks up about one month after the crash, and throughout the episode, features home videos of Sloan.
-The episode begins with Seattle Grace Mercy West Hospital's new interns, Dr. Shane Ross (Gaius Charles), Dr. Jo Wilson (Camilla Luddington), Dr. Heather Brooks (Tina Majorino), and Dr. Stephanie Edwards (Jerrika Hinton), expressing fear of Meredith Grey, who is now an attending general surgeon.
-It is revealed that former resident Dr. Alex Karev (Justin Chambers) will be pursuing a pediatric surgical fellowship at Johns Hopkins Hospital.
+The episode begins with Seattle Grace Mercy West Hospital's new interns, Shane Ross (Gaius Charles), Jo Wilson (Camilla Luddington), Heather Brooks (Tina Majorino), and Stephanie Edwards (Jerrika Hinton), expressing fear of Meredith Grey, who is now an attending general surgeon.
+It is revealed that former resident Alex Karev (Justin Chambers) will be pursuing a pediatric surgical fellowship at Johns Hopkins Hospital.
 The scene switches to Minnesota, where Yang is now a cardiothoracic surgical fellow.

-Back in Seattle, Dr. Ben Warren (Jason George) surprises his fiancée Dr. Miranda Bailey (Chandra Wilson) with a visit.
+Back in Seattle, Ben Warren (Jason George) surprises his fiancée Miranda Bailey (Chandra Wilson) with a visit.
 The couple reunites with constant sexual activity, for which the interns tease Bailey.
-Meanwhile, Dr. Callie Torres (Sara Ramirez) allows Shepherd to operate on a spinal cord, despite his hand being broken from the plane crash.
+Meanwhile, Callie Torres (Sara Ramirez) allows Shepherd to operate on a spinal cord, despite his hand being broken from the plane crash.
 Thereafter, it is revealed that Sloan is in a comatose state, and will be taken off life support that evening.
 In the hospital cafeteria, Meredith Grey announces that Wilson will be given the honor of performing a supervised appendectomy, a procedure historically used as a reward for interns.
-The hospital's chief of surgery, Dr. Owen Hunt (Kevin McKidd), introduces the new pediatric surgery attending, Dr. Mel Barnett (Philip Casnoff), to Torres and Karev.
+The hospital's chief of surgery, Owen Hunt (Kevin McKidd), introduces the new pediatric surgery attending, Mel Barnett (Philip Casnoff), to Torres and Karev.
 Barnett informs Karev that he will not be continuing with the African orphan charity program (a function to treat ill children from Third World countries), something that was initially finalized by the latter and former chief of pediatric surgery, Robbins.
 Karev becomes upset about this, and asks Torres to prevent Barnett from discontinuing the program, though Torres shows no interest in helping Karev.